South Wolds Academy

 The South Wolds Academy and Sixth Form (formerly known as South Wolds Community School, and before that, South Wolds Comprehensive) is a secondary school and sixth form with academy status, on Church Drive in Keyworth, Nottingham.
 It teaches students ages 11–18, and is non-denominational.
 It was opened in 1967, and has a capacity of 1,114 students, with a current enrolment figure of 820 (as of March 2020).

 The school converted to an academy on 1 June 2012.

 Curriculum

-The academy specialises in languages, and offers French, German, Spanish and formerly offered Japanese, with links to a school in Nagano, Japan.
+The academy specialises in languages, and offers French and Spanish and formerly offered German and Japanese, with links to a school in Nagano, Japan.
 Japanese is the only exception to the vast majority of schools in England.
-As of September 2015, Southwolds no longer offers Japanese and Italian due to lack of staff.
+As of September 2015, Southwolds no longer offers Japanese, German and Italian due to lack of staff.

 Uniform

 A new school uniform was introduced in September 2013.
 It consists of black blazers, black trousers and a white shirt with a royal blue tie (with silver diagonal striping) for male students.
 Uniform for female students consists of a black blazer, white blouse, a choice of black trousers or a black pleated skirt.
-An optional uniform choice is the grey unisex jumper.
+An optional uniform choice is the black unisex jumper.

-PE uniform consists of a blue polo shirt, a blue jumper and black or navy shorts or tracksuit bottoms.
+PE uniform consists of a black t-shirt, a blue jumper and black or navy shorts or tracksuit bottoms.